Skip to content

 TL;DR

-This paper proposes the SimScale framework, which generates large-scale, high-fidelity simulation data by applying trajectory perturbations to existing driving logs, simulating reactive environment responses, and synthesizing sensor observations via neural rendering.
-Combined with pseudo-expert trajectory supervision and a sim-real co-training strategy, SimScale achieves substantial gains on NAVSIM v2 (navhard +8.6 EPDMS), with performance scaling smoothly with the volume of simulation data.
+The authors propose SimScale, a framework that generates large-scale, high-fidelity simulation data by applying trajectory perturbation to existing driving logs, followed by reactive environment simulation and neural rendering.
+Combined with pseudo-expert trajectory supervision and a sim-real co-training strategy, the end-to-end planner achieves significant improvements on NAVSIM v2 (+8.6 EPDMS on navhard), with performance scaling smoothly with the volume of simulated data.

 Background & Motivation

-Fully autonomous driving requires learning sound decisions across a broad spectrum of scenarios, including safety-critical and out-of-distribution (OOD) cases.
+Fully autonomous driving requires learning reasonable decision-making across a wide range of scenarios, including safety-critical and out-of-distribution (OOD) cases.
 However:

-• Data distribution bias: Real-world data collected by human experts is dominated by routine driving; safety-critical scenarios (hard braking, near-misses) and OOD scenes are severely underrepresented.
+• Data Distribution Bias: Real-world data collected by human experts is dominated by routine driving; safety-critical scenarios (emergency braking, hazardous avoidance) and OOD cases are severely underrepresented.

-• Demonstration bias: Imitation learning policies are only exposed to states within the expert distribution and cannot learn to recover from deviations.
+• Demonstration Bias: Imitation learning (IL) policies are exposed only to states within the expert distribution, preventing them from learning how to recover from deviated states.

-• Traditional simulators (CARLA/MetaDrive): insufficient rendering realism, large sim-to-real gap.
+• Traditional simulators (CARLA/MetaDrive): Lack photorealism, leading to a significant sim-to-real gap.

-• NeRF/3DGS-based neural rendering: high visual quality but lacks scene interactivity (non-reactive environments).
+• Neural rendering (NeRF/3DGS): Professional quality but lacks scene interactivity (non-reactive environments).

 Method